Yoga For Tight Hip-Flexors:

 1. First, position yourself in front of a wall with a yoga mat.
 Place your right knee directly under your hip and place the left foot in front of your body, chest out.

 2. Your left knee should start at a 90 degree angle.
 From there you can either place or rest your hands on your left knee or on your hips.

 3. Place your right foot on the wall and then tighten your glutes and activate your core while leaning forward.
 (Try not to bend your torso).
 Lean forward for about 20-30 seconds and repeat this motion 3-5 times.

-Incorporating these yoga stretches and poses for tight hip flexors into your daily routine will help keep you feel flexible, relaxed, and loose in these key areas for sound mobility.
+Incorporating these yoga poses, just might help benefit your hip-flexors.
+If done daily, these will help with flexibility, feeling more relaxed, and loose, in these key areas for sound mobility.

-Make sure to always concentrate on breathing while performing yoga, and keep in mind comfort (like a yoga mat) is of utmost importance as you perform your asanas.
+Make sure to always focus on breathing while performing yoga, and keep in mind comfort (like a yoga mat) is of utmost importance as you perform your asanas.